 However, Family Court decisions relating to applications for parental responsibility – including Re Mark FamCA 822 and Groth & Banks FamCA 430 – have found that section 60H of the FL Act does not confine the categories of person who can be deemed to be a parent of a child conceived artificially.
 Rather, the language of this section enlarges the categories of person who can be deemed to be a parent.
 In particular, if the mother is not married or in a de facto relationship at the time of conception, a sperm donor can obtain a declaration of parentage if it can be shown that he provided the sperm donation for the express intention of parenting the child (see Groth & Banks FamCA 430, discussed above).

-However, in cases involving commercial surrogacy, paternity cannot be established through DNA testing.
+In cases involving commercial surrogacy, paternity cannot be established through DNA testing.
 In Bernieres & Dhopal FamCa 73, the court ruled that it had no power to order a paternity test as under section 69V of the FL Act the court only has authority to order the test if paternity is an issue in question before the court.
+This issue was not overruled on appeal.
 In the case of surrogacy agreements, this is not the case.
 Furthermore, Justice Watts in Re Michael (2009) 41 Fam LR 694 confirmed that parental orders given under Commonwealth legislation can only be made in accordance with state legislation.
 Consequently, section 60HB of the FL Act does not give the court power to grant legal parentage to the biological parents in commercial surrogacy agreements, as this would be inconsistent with state parliament intentions, given that there is no Victorian law allowing for legal parentage of children born through commercial surrogacy.

 Under the SoC Act, a husband is presumed to be the parent of children born to his wife, and children born up to 10 months after the marriage dissolves (s 5).